 Mineral-rich water binds the acid better and leads to a balanced drink.

-Filtering is necessary to completely remove the coffee particles from the drink.
+Filtering is necessary to remove the coffee particles from the drink completely.
 If you do not do this, the coffee will move on and the drink will become more and more bitter over time and the aromas will change.

 The whole process of making a cold brew is complex and takes time.

 Below I have added an infographic with some good cold brewed coffee recipes.